MileHacker Logo

 Taxi Availability

-• Taxis are scarce on Moloka'i; pre-booking is essential.
+• Taxis are rare on Moloka'i; pre-booking is essential.

-• You cannot hail taxis on the street; call and book in advance.
+• It's not possible to hail taxis on the street; call and book in advance.

-• Fares are often fixed for specific routes or negotiated directly with the driver.
+• Fares are often fixed for selected journeys or negotiated directly with the driver.

 • Expect higher prices due to restricted availability and the distance between locations.